 Explores how culture, language and community impact child development and learning.
 Reviews methods and materials that promote culturally and linguistically responsive environments and instruction in a variety of early childhood settings.
-One-half-lecture; one clinical.
-Both fall and spring semesters.
+One-half lecture; one practicum.

 ECD 139 • Curriculum and Environments for Infants and Toddlers